Subject access request

 If for any reason, we are unable to act in response to a request for rectification and/or data completion, we will always provide a written explanation to you and inform you of your right to complain to the Supervisory Authority and to seek a judicial remedy.

 In certain circumstances, you may also have the right to request from the Company, the erasure of personal data or to restrict the processing of personal data where it concerns your personal information; as well as the right to object to such processing.
-You can use the contact details in section 7 to make such requests.
+You can use the contact details bellow to make such requests.

 The GDPR contains certain exemptions from the provision of personal information.
 If one or more of these exemptions applies to your subject access request or where the Company does not act upon the request, we shall inform you at the earliest convenience, or at the latest, within one month of receipt of the request.

 Where possible, we will provide you with the reasons for not acting and any possibility of lodging a complaint with the Supervisory Authority and your right to seek a judicial remedy.
-Details of how to contact the Supervisory Authority are laid out in section 7 of this document.
+Details of how to contact the Supervisory Authority are laid out in the section bellow.

-To submit your SAR, you can contact us at Admin@mitregroup.co.uk or visit our Subject Access Request on our website.
-You can also submit your request in writing using the form, sending the request to: -
+To submit your SAR, you can contact us at Admin@mitregroup.co.uk or visit our Subject Access Request on our website - SAR Form online.
+You can also submit your request in writing using the form, sending the request to:

 Mitre Group Limited